What Is Full Backup? How Does It Work? - Qiling

 full, incremental and differential backup

-Full Backup: In a full backup, a complete backup of your computer is performed and is saved in a single file on an external drive such as an external hard disk or USB drive.
-A full backup ensures all your files are prevented from being lost in case of a failure, data corruption, or data hijacking.
+Full Backup: A full backup is a complete backup of your computer saved in a single file on an external drive, ensuring all your files are protected in case of a failure, data corruption, or data hijacking.

-Incremental Backup: The term incremental backup refers to the process of creating a backup of data that has changed since the last backup (now).
-Windows 10 incremental backup is a great option to create a backup at a specified time of the day of the changes that have taken place since the last backup.
+Incremental Backup: Incremental backup is the process of creating a backup of data that has changed since the last backup.
+Windows 10 incremental backup is a feature that allows you to create a backup at a specified time of the day of the changes that have taken place since the last backup.

 incremental backup